amoooooo/Veil/quasar.md

 ### Resource Browser

 Veil has a Resource browser that allows you to edit any text file from any resource pack in-game and save it.
-It can be opened by pressing the (by default) F6 key and clicking on the `Resource Browser` Tab.
+It can be opened by pressing the (by default) F6 key and clicking on the `Resource` Tab.
 Files can be edited by clicking on them with the Right mouse button, which will open a context window with the `Open in Veil Text Editor` option.
 This will open a Code editor layered over Minecraft.
 When you have edited the file and want to apply the changes, save it using the editor and either press `F3+t` or use the `Reload Resources` button at the top of the Resource Browser window to reload all Resource Packs.

 # Getting started